ai-mcpx/mcpx-ui/README.md

 - **Schema Compatibility** with backward compatibility for legacy package fields
 - **Modern Package Schema** supporting the latest MCP Registry specification
 - **Interactive Templates** for quick server configuration creation
+- **Updated Schema Support** - The `status` field is no longer allowed in publisher-controlled server.json files (now managed by registry)
+- **Smart ID Generation** - Automatic generation of consistent server and version IDs for better tracking and identification
+- **CLI Integration** - Seamless integration with mcpx-cli for consistent server management across tools

 ## 🚀 Getting Started